DasikaMadhu/WQU-ADSL-Notes/Basic Concepts and Vocabulary.md

 ## Operating Systems

 #### What is an operating system?
-- The operating system(OS) is the software that controls the computer's inner functionality
+- The operating system(OS) is the software that controls the inner functionality of a computer

 #### What does an operating system do?
 - An operating system performs low-level functionality, such as reading from and writing to memory and interacts with hardware devices, like hard drives, RAM, CPU, graphics processors, displays, batteries, and other external devices